ibm-cloud-docs/openshift/openshift_ts.md

 # Troubleshooting OpenShift clusters
 {: #openshift_troubleshoot}

-Review some known issues or common error messages that you might encounter when you use Red Hat OpenShift on IBM Cloud clusters.
+Review some known issues or common error messages that you might encounter when you use {{site.data.keyword.openshiftlong}} clusters.
 {: shortdesc}

 For general cluster debugging, see the {{site.data.keyword.containerlong_notm}} docs.